 In July 2015, APRA published a study on the calculation of internationally comparable capital by Australian banks entitled "International capital comparison study" (APRA study).
-As at 30 June 2016, the Group's internationally comparable CET1, Tier 1 and Total Capital ratios were 14.4%, 16.2% and 18.0% respectively.
+As at 30 June 2017, the Group's internationally comparable CET1, Tier 1 and Total Capital ratios were 15.6%, 18.0% and 20.4% respectively.
 The basis of this analysis aligns with the APRA study.

-The following table provides details on the differences, as at 30 June 2016, between the APRA Basel III capital requirements and the internationally comparable capital ratios.
+The following table provides details on the differences, as at 30 June 2017, between the APRA Basel III capital requirements and the internationally comparable capital ratios.

-Mann APRA Study Booming of adjustment CET1 Tier 1 Total Capital Basel III (APRA) Reference Description of adjustment % 10.
-6 % 12.
-3 % 14.
-3 Equity investments Appendix 1 Items 1, 2, 4 Balances below prescribed threshold are risk weighted, compared to a 100% CET1 deduction under APRA's requirements.
-0.8 0.8 0.
-7 Capitalised Expenses Appendix 1 Item 5 Balances are risk weighted, compared to a 100% CET1 deduction under APRA's requirements.
+APRA Study CET1 Tier 1 Total Capital Item Reference Description of adjustment % % % Basel III (APRA) 10.
+1 12.
+1 14.
+2 Equity investments Appendix 1 Items 1, 2, 4 Balances below prescribed threshold are risk weighted, compared to a 100% CET1 deduction under APRA's requirements.
+0. 9 0.
+8 0.8 Capitalised expenses Appendix 1 Item 5 Balances are risk weighted, compared to a 100% CET1 deduction under APRA's requirements.
 0. 1 0.
 1 0.
 1 Deferred tax assets Appendix 1 Item 3 Balances below prescribed threshold are risk weighted, compared to a 100% CET1 deduction under APRA's requirements.
-0.3 0.
+0. 3 0.
 2 0.
 2 IRRBB RWA 3.3.2 APRA requires capital to be held for IRRBB.
 The BCBS does not have any capital requirement.
-0. 2 0.3 0.
-3 Residential mortgages 3.3.1 LGD of 15%, compared to the 20% LGD floor under APRA's requirements.
-0. 7 0.
-8 1.
-0 Other retail standardised exposures 3.3.6 Risk weighting of 75%, rather than 100% under APRA's requirements.
+0. 5 0.
+7 0.8 Residential mortgages 3.3.1 LGD of 15%, compared to the 20% LGD floor under APRA's requirements and adjustments for higher correlation factor applied by APRA for Australian residential mortgages.
+1. 8 2.
+1 2.
+4 Other retail standardised exposures 3.3.6 Risk weighting of 75%, rather than 100% under APRA's requirements.
 0. 1 0.
 1 0.
 1 Unsecured non-retail exposures 3.3.3 LGD of 45%, compared to the 60% or higher LGD under APRA's requirements.
-0. 6 0.
-7 0.
-8 Non-retail undrawn commitments 3.3.4 Credit conversion factor of 75%, compared to 100% under APRA's requirements.
+0. 5 0.
+6 0.
+7 Non-retail undrawn commitments 3.3.4 Credit conversion factor of 75%, compared to 100% under APRA's requirements.
 0. 4 0.
-4 0.
-5 Specialised lending 3.3.5 Use of IRB PDs and LGDs for income producing real estate and project finance exposures, reduced by application of a scaling factor of 1.06.
+5 0.
+6 Specialised lending 3.3.5 Use of AIRB PDs and LGDs for income producing real estate and project finance exposures, reduced by application of a scaling factor of 1.06.
 APRA applies higher risk weights under a supervisory slotting approach, but does not require the application of the scaling factor.
-0. 5 0.6 0.
-7 Currency conversion 3.3.7 Increase in the A\$ equivalent concessional threshold level for small business retail and small/medium enterprise corporate exposures.
+0. 8 0.
+9 1.
+0 Currency conversion 3.3.7 Increase in the A\$ equivalent concessional threshold level for small business retail and small/medium enterprise corporate exposures.
 0. 1 0.
 1 0.
-1 Subtotal (1) 14.
-4 16.
-4 18.
-8 Basel III non-compliant instruments Removal of Basel III non compliant Tier 1 and Tier 2 instruments that are currently subject to transitional rules. - (0.
+1 Subtotal (1) 15.
+6 18.
+2 21.
+0 Basel III non-compliant instruments Removal of Basel III non compliant Tier 1 and Tier 2 instruments that are currently subject to transitional rules. - (0.
 2) (0.
-8) Basel III (International ly Comparable e - aligns with APRA study) 14.
-4 16.
-2 18.
-0
+6) Basel III (Internationally / Comparable - aligns with APRA study) 15.
+6 18.
+0 20.
+4 floor.
+APRA concluded in their study that it is difficult to make adjustments for the floor in internationally comparable calculations at this time but the inclusion of a floor could reduce internationally comparable ratios by a material amount.

-Represents ratios prior to adjustments made for non-compliant Basel III Tier 1 and Tier 2 Capital Instruments.
+1) Represents ratios prior to adjustments made for non-compliant Basel III Tier 1 and Tier 2 Capital Instruments.
 This value is used in determining Leverage Ratio (Internationally comparable) as determined on page 9.